sonali8434/SowWhat-Kya_Boyein-Crop_prediction_App/README.md

 * Appropriate and right use of resources.
 * Saves time of farmers.

+## FUTURE SCOPE :
+This app can be enhanced with inclusion of more datasets to inculcate data of more variety of crops.
+This will result in expansion of prediction area and can be helpful for more and more farmers.
+Also, we can include video guidance of sustainable practises by experts for better understanding of farmers.

+## INSTRUCTIONS TO USE APP :
+1. On homepage of app you'll see 2 options of "Go to crop prediction" and "Sustainable practises.
+2. Click on first option if you want to predict.
+* Enter all the input values appropriately.
+* Click on "Predict" button to get the result.
+3. Click on second option if you want to see ways of sustainable practises.
+* You'll be directed to a page with list of sustainable agricultural methods.

 ## HAVE A GLANCE AT OUR SoWhat App :

 <img width="301" alt="Screenshot 2023-01-29 at 2 17 49 AM" src="https://user-images.githubusercontent.com/53565103/215290553-431ec11c-c044-4c59-95df-921adaacfdce.png">